sandinmyjoints/requests-review/review.rst

    each other examples: this is what I did; this is what I got; if you do the same, you should get the same result.

-.. [#] I say "something like" because the exact numbers will vary on different computers and at different times of execution.
+.. [#] I say "something like" because the exact details will vary on different computers and at different times of execution.

 .. [#] These names are strikingly similar to the kinds of names that are common